-Note - if getting UC under the Full / Digital service the claimant should make this request through their on line UC account.)
+(Note - the claimant should make this request through their on line UC account)

 This would include couples who have to sleep in separate beds due to one member's disability and their bedroom is not large enough for two single beds and where the disabled member, due to their disability, would disturbs the other member during the night to an unreasonable extent so they have to sleep in a separate bedroom.

 If the claimant wishes to challenge a DWP decision that they can share a bedroom because they do not feel that any disturbance is unreasonable then the claimant should be advised to provide as much details as possible about the disruption caused and the impact it has.What about non-dependant couples?Under UC rules a non-dependant couple will be allocated a bedroom each regardless of their circumstances ie even if they share one bedroom.